muksaw/ML-Based-Defect-Predictor/Sprint2.md

    - Implemented a Random Forest classifier instead of the simple time-decay risk function in the original code
    - Uses historical bug patterns to make predictions rather than just recency of changes

-2. **Rich Feature Engineering**:
+2. **Feature Engineering**:
-   - Extract 8 distinct metrics from repository history (commits, authors, code complexity, etc.)
+   - Goal is to extract 8 distinct metrics from repository history (commits, authors, code complexity, etc.)
    - Standardize features for better model performance
    - Handle timezone-aware datetime comparison